 Background of the Council's HR Department

 Prior to the enactment of the revised Belize City Council Act (the new Act of 1999), the Town Clerk was responsible for all human resources matter.
-It can be said that the Human Resources Department developed firstly by virtue of the provisions of section 13 of the said Act which states: This department is managed by the Director of HR/PR Ms. Sharlene Rudon
+It can be said that the Human Resources Department developed firstly by virtue of the provisions of section 13 of the said Act which states: This department is managed by the Director of Administration Ms. Sharlene Rudon

 - The Council shall appoint a suitably qualified person as City Administrator who shall be the Chief Executive Officer of the Council and shall be responsible for the day to day affairs of the Council.